StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

           offset_delta = 14
           locals = [ top, int ]             // p, q
         frame_type = 255 /* full_frame */
-          offset_delta = 2
+          offset_delta = 2                                 // offset = 14 + 2 + 1 = 17
-          locals = [ class Example2, int, int, int, int ]  // local 3 must be an integer,
+          locals = [ class Example2, int, int, int, int ]  // local 3 is integer
                                                            // top must be replaced by int stack = []
 ```

 *top* is used if a local is uninitialized or not important to the verifier or the 2nd slot for a long or double.
 This explains *top* in the frame at offset 14.

-At offset 16, an integer is required.
+At offset 17 at a merge point, the frame tells the verifier local 3 is an integer.
 As the various frame types are explored, it will become apparent, there are no optimized frame types for this transition *top*->*int* and a full frame must be used.

 If you initialized *p*, you could save a few bytecodes!

+We need to note an important point about delta_offset.
+In the first frame, the byte offset for the frame is delta_offset.
+For subsequent frames it is the previous offset + delta_offset + 1.
+The + 1 ensures no two frames have the same byte offset in the method.
+Read the specification[^1] for more detail.

 The next example will show a full frame if the number of locals introduced is greater than 3.